-City & County of Swansea Pension Fund returned 10.7% for the year, which was well above the local authority universe benchmark of 8.6% and placing the fund in 12th place in the Local Authority Universe.
-Over three years the fund returned 11% against a benchmark of 8.3%, placing the fund in 2nd place overall out of ALL LGPS funds and top decile over 5 and 10 years.
+City & County of Swansea Pension Fund returned -1.6% for the year, which was in line with the local authority universe benchmark, also -1.6%, this placed the fund in 27th place in the Local Authority Universe.
+Over three years the fund returned 13% against a benchmark of 9.5%, placing the fund in 1st place overall out of ALL LGPS funds and top decile over 5 and 10 years.